jsheunis/fairly-big-catalog-workflow/README.md

 This variant is intended for local testing or generation of catalogs from small and locally available datasets that won't require large computing resources.

+The local variant also allows for generating a catalog from already extracted metadata, by skipping the first of the three steps listed in the workflow description above.

 ### Extractor translators